anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 can continue to announce unmodified "EST-TLS" in the objective-value.

-If the Registar-Agent enrolls pledges with other than ACP certificates, then the GRASP Objectibe would be "brski-registrar" and the prodedures of {{I-D.eckert-anima-grasp-dnss}} could be used.
+If the Registar-Agent enrolls pledges with other than ACP certificates, then the GRASP Objectibe would be "brski-registrar" and the prodedures of {{I-D.eckert-anima-grasp-dnssd}} could be used.

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}